hectormz/167L-materials/labs/Syllabus.md

 *Recommended:*

-Barker, K. [ At the Bench: A Laboratory Navigator.
-Updated Ed.]{.underline} Cold Spring Harbor Laboratory Press.
+Barker, K. At the Bench: A Laboratory Navigator.
+Updated Ed.
+Cold Spring Harbor Laboratory Press.
 Cold Spring Harbor, NY.
 2005.

 McMillan, VE.
-[Writing Papers in the Biological Sciences, 5th Ed.]{.underline} Boston, MA.
-Bedford/St. Martin\'s.
+Writing Papers in the Biological Sciences, 5th Ed.
+Boston, MA.
+Bedford/St. Martin's.
 2012.

 **Personal Protective Equipment (PPE):** Each student is required to bring a lab coat (preferably 100% cotton) and lab notebook to each lab session.
 PPE can be purchased on campus (AXE Office; 1275 Young Hall or Ackerman Book Store) or online (e.g., <http://www.scrubsunlimited.com/>, Amazon).
 You must bring your PPE with you to Lab 1 and all future labs.